What's the best Instant Pot to buy for you and your family?

-The Question: Which Size Instant Pot To Buy?
+The Question: The Best Instant Pot To Buy?

 Everyone I know has an Instant Pot!
 I know I want one, too, but the trouble is… when I go to order one, I get overwhelmed by which model to choose and whether I should get a 6 or 8 quart?
 Can you help?